Code-Institute-Submissions/urmv2/README.md

         Sans Serif as a fall back.
     * For the navigation bar and any other textual elements that can be considered as a logo, Roboto Slab has been utilised to define these textual elements as seperate from the content within the page.
-        This has Serif has a fallback, also complementing the nature of a defined element of text away from the remaining content.
+        This has Serif as a fallback, also complementing the nature of a defined element of text away from the remaining content.

 * Imagery